The University has three possible graduation dates each year:

 5. General education requirements.
 (Applies to freshmen admitted prior to fall 2010 and to transfer students admitted prior to fall 2011).
 There are two to watch here.

 6. The foreign language requirement.
-Students can’t take the beginning level of a language (401-402) if they had two or more years of that language in high school; they must take an intermediate level course (503).
+Students cannot take the beginning level of a language (401-402) if they had two or more years of that language in high school; they must take an intermediate level course (503).
 If it has been a while since you last had the language in high school, you may need to take a review course (SPAN or FREN 403) first.
 You will earn elective credit for SPAN or FREN 403.
 Then you may go on to the 503 level to fill the foreign language requirement.
 You must take a placement test to enter a language course beyond the elementary level.
-Tests can be taken online at any time- contact the Academic Counseling Office for more information.
+Tests can be taken online at any time- contact the Academic Advising Office for more information.

 The exception is that if it has been longer than 5 years, students can go back to the beginning.
-If you have questions about your eligibility to take the elementary level, check with your faculty advisor or with Academic Counseling.
+If you have questions about your eligibility to take the elementary level, check with your faculty advisor or with Academic Advising.

 7. Achievement standards in major.
 Most majors have some sort of individual grade and GPA standard in the major – usually C or C- in major courses with an overall average of 2.0 in major courses.
 Some majors, like Sign Language, have higher standards.
 Check the standard for your major.